-Here we are going to show you how to root 8.0 Oreo, currently on Nexus.
-Developers like Chainfire, and Magisk, have already released updates to their respective packages like SuperSU and Magisk Manager 13.6 in support of the previous Android O Developer Preview 4.
-The DP 4 was the final Beta program update just before the official Android O. The AOSP sources between Beta and official are similar.
-The Magisk v13.6 works fine with stable Android O except for the SafetyNet Bypass.
+Here we are going to show you how to root Android 8.0 Oreo or 8.1 Oreo.
+Developers like Chainfire, and Magisk have already released updates to their respective packages like SuperSU and Magisk Manager 16.4+ in support for Oreo.
+Magisk v16.4 works fine with stable Android 8.0 except for the SafetyNet Bypass.
 We also have Android P 9.0.
 Moreover, we also have a tutorial on how to root Android P.

 So let’s get to the point and see how to root Android 8.0 Oreo.
 This tutorial assumes you have a device like Nexus and uses the usual unlocking Bootloader procedure and TWRP already.
 Do check if your phone needs and different procedure for Bootloader unlock.
 Or if the system need a different boot image file before rooting.